 Most projects that updated past Java 8 decided to stick to the LTS release 11.
-The new cadence created the illusion of not much happening after that, but nothing could be further from the truth - with new language features like switch expressions, text blocks, records, and sealed classes, Java is moving faster than ever.
+The new cadence created the illusion of not much happening after that, but nothing could be further from the truth - with new language features like switch expressions, text blocks, records, pattern matching, and sealed classes, Java is moving faster than ever.

 In this talk, we'll take a simple Java 11 code base, update it to 17, and refactor it to use the new language features and APIs.
 You'll be surprised how much the code changes!

 I also embedded them below.
 If they're focussed, you can navigate with arrow keys or swipes (they're two-dimensional, with chapters on the horizontal axis and chapter content layed out vertically).
 Use Page Up/Down for linearized order and ? for more shortcuts.